Ana Vidigal: Career

 In 1995 and 2002 she was invited by the Lisbon Metro to create tile panels for the Alvalade and Alfornelos stations, respectively.
 In 1997, at the invitation of the Portuguese Institute of Architectural Heritage, she created a porcelain cup as part of the project "An Artist, a Monument".
 In 1998–1999, Vidigal was resident painter at the Museum of Contemporary Art, situated in the Fort of São Tiago in Funchal, capital of Madeira.
-The following year, she was selected by the International Association of Art Critics (AICA) to be one of eleven artists producing a collection of paintings dealing with the theme of the letter of Pêro Vaz de Caminha, which was a letter of 1500 sent to King Manuel I of Portugal, describing the newly discovered Brazil.
+The following year, she was selected by the International Association of Art Critics (AICA) to be one of eleven artists producing a collection of paintings dealing with the theme of the letter of Pero Vaz de Caminha, which was a letter of 1500 sent to King Manuel I of Portugal, describing the newly discovered Brazil.

 She represented Portugal at the Sharjah Biennial in 2009.
 She held her first retrospective exhibition at the Centro de Arte Moderna Gulbenkian in Lisbon in 2010, entitled Menina Limpa, Menina Suja (Clean girl, dirty girl).
 In 2013, she was artist in residence at the Ifitry Centre d'Art Contemporain in Morocco.
 Recent solo exhibitions have been at Caldas da Rainha in 2019 and Óbidos in 2018.
 In October 2018, at the invitation of the Embassy of Portugal in Colombia, she held two master classes in the capital Bogotá.